oupirum/psr/README.md

 This password will be remembered for current session.

-Commands can be used in non-interactive mod too:
+Commands can be used in non-interactive mode too:
 <pre>
 ~$ ./psr.sh add my secret value
 </pre>